Gwen Benaway

-Gwen Benaway is Canadian poet and activist.
-She is a PhD candidate in the Women & Gender Studies Institute at the Faculty of Arts & Science at the University of Toronto.
+Gwen Benaway is a Canadian poet and activist.
+As of October 2019, she was a PhD candidate in the Women & Gender Studies Institute at the Faculty of Arts & Science at the University of Toronto.
 Benaway has also written non-fiction for The Globe and Mail and Maclean's.

 Activism

-Benaway, who claims Anishinaabe and Métis descent, is a well known advocate for the rights of transgender Indigenous people.
-However, her claims to Indigenous identity have been called into question.

-She has spoken publicly about the healthcare system and transphobia.
+Benaway has spoken publicly about the healthcare system and transphobia.
 Benaway has said, ″I guess I can't tell the difference between living and writing, the social and the political, the body and the voice, the binary and the limitlessness of my heart.
 I'm trans, and by that I mean I'm beyond what the world can contain."

-Benaway was one of the most prominent activists against the Toronto Public Library's decision to allow Meghan Murphy and the Radical Feminists Unite group to hold a speaking event at the library in 2019.
-She attended the protest against the event to stand up for transgender rights.
-In an interview, Benaway describes being "kettled in the library" by the Toronto police during the protest.
+Benaway was one of the most prominent activists against the Toronto Public Library's decision to allow the feminist writer Meghan Murphy and the Radical Feminists Unite group to hold a speaking event at the library in 2019.
+She protested against the event to express her objection to comments Murphy had made about transgender people and Murphy's opposition to the establishment of transgender rights legislation.
+In an interview, Benaway said she had been "kettled in the library" by the Toronto police during the protest.

+Benaway has also advocated for Indigenous trans people.
+She says she has Anishinaabe and Métis descent, although her Indigenous identity has been questioned.

 Publications

-Benaway's poetry reflects her experience as a trans woman, and often speaks about the ongoing realities of colonial violence.
+Benaway's poetry reflects her experience as a transgender woman, and often speaks about the ongoing realities of colonial violence.
 Scholar of LGBT and Two-Spirit Indigenous literatures Lisa Tatonetti described Benaway's work as "aesthetically beautiful" and wrote of Benaway's Passage that "while an incredibly personal book from a self-described feminist confessional poet, Passage, in its lyric beauty, its bravery, and its testament to survival and rebirth, is a gift to readers as well."
 The peer assessment committee for the Governor General's Literary Awards described Holy Wild as "lyrical rhythmic and fierce.
 It was an extraordinary experience reading this burning, honest manifesto."

 Benaway has published three poetry collections to date, with one further announced: